 NOTE: It is recommended that the student find out early that both readers agree on the same research methodology and range of required readings, that the project is not too large to be completed in two semesters, and that both readers be available (not on sabbatical or leave) for both semesters.

 Once you obtain sponsorship from an Anthropology faculty member and second reader, pick up an Honors Thesis Application (Gold Form), from the undergraduate advisor in 215 Anthropology and Art Practice Building (Formely Known As Kroeber Hall).
 When the application is complete (with signatures of Advisor and Reader), bring it to the Undergraduate Office for a course control number (CCN) for H195A.
 (H195B--in the second semester--requires a new CCN, please request enrollment from the undergraduate advisor at the start of the second semester.)
 The honor coursework, (H195A & H195B) may count as 2 of the 5 elective requirements for the major.

 NOTE: Anthropology H195A and H195B are independent study courses; there is no instruction or class time involved.
 All the work for the thesis and these 2 courses is done independently.

 Application Time Line

-• Best timing is February of Junior Year (Fall/Spring thesis); September of Junior/Senior Year (Spring/Fall thesis): Prepare brief thesis proposal and meet with prospective thesis advisor(s).
-Get consent of a faculty member of the Anthropology Department to serve as your sponsor.
-Discuss the project, appropriate methodology and research methods, and preparation of sample bibliography with faculty sponsor.
+• Best timing is February of Junior Year (Fall/Spring thesis); September of Junior/Senior Year (Spring/Fall thesis): Prepare brief thesis proposal and meet with the prospective thesis advisor(s).
+Get the consent of a faculty member of the Anthropology Department to serve as your sponsor.
+Discuss the project, appropriate methodology and research methods, and preparation of sample bibliography with the faculty sponsor.

 • The thesis application form, signed by both the faculty advisor and second reader, due to the Undergraduate Advising Office.